SUPERMAN & the Secret History of KEVIN FEIGE & GEOFF JOHNS

 According to Johns, much of the credit for how things turned out goes to Lauren and Dick Donner.
 Despite the fact that he and Feige were only "assistants," they were given opportunities to participate that gave them invaluable experience.

-Because of that open door policy, Feige and Johns rose through the ranks in Hollywood – Feige by moving to Marvel Studios; Johns by working with comics and, just this year, being appointed to his creative job with DC Entertainment.
+Because of that open door policy, Feige and Johns rose through the ranks in Hollywood – Feige by moving to Marvel Studios; Johns by working with comic books and, just this year, being appointed to his creative job with DC Entertainment.

 "Both Dick and Lauren provided an incredible work environment which encouraged creativity and taking things as far as they could go," Feige said.
 "They readily supported the idea of assistants rising through the ranks and they were always quick to recognize talent in young folks – harness this talent and offer a platform in which up and coming producers and executives could grow."